GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

 In this task you will add a dialog to handle the Intent you just created and call the *Azure Search* service.

 1. Open the app you've obtained from the previous exercise.
 Alternatively, you can use the app from the [exercise3-LuisDialog](./exercise3-LuisDialog) folder.
-If you do so, edit the `.env` file and replace the **{LuisModelEndpointUrl}** placeholder with your model URL.
+If you do so, edit the `.env` file and replace the **LUIS_MODEL_URL** key with your model URL.

 1. Add a new empty file named **azureSearchApiClient.js** and add the following code which will retrieve the data from *Azure Search* via its REST API.